The Latest Version of the Air UL

-Exped Air UL Review
+Hands-On Review of the Previous Exped Air UL

-The Exped Air UL is an inflatable pillow made of polyester with the clear intention of being incredibly small and lightweight, which it has achieved.
+The Exped Air UL is an inflatable pillow made of polyester with the explicit intention of being incredibly small and lightweight, which it has achieved.
 This pillow was the lightest and also packs to the smallest volume.
 It provides good support throughout the night, too.
 However, this minimal design left no room for comfort.

 This was the least comfortable pillow that we reviewed by a significant margin.
 Despite its contouring, this pillow didn't feel much different from an inflated stuff sack.
 The polyester tricot fabric cover is not soft, nor pleasant against one's face.
 It was also the noisiest model.